MasonG27/Game-Development-Project/README.md

 # Game-Development-Project
 For the past 3 months I have developed a third person moba that encapsolates some of the progress I have made over the past 2 years of game design and development.
 This repo is the home of updates and progression on the project.
+Check out the Issues section to see what I have worked on thus far, as well as the Wiki tab for a dev blog type view!
+Please feel free to leave feedback in the issues tab, thanks!